Charles Combes: Career

 Combes took an interest in his students.
 A young Marcel Deprez failed to complete the course at the School of Mines.
 He must have made a good impression as he was employed as Combes' secretary.
 Deprez went on to show that electricity could be transmitted over long distances.

 He has been recognised as a model of what is now called a consultant engineer.
 He was called on to arbitrate in disputes.
 He ruled on the ventilation of the mines in Belgium as well as advising foundries and collieries.

 In 1868 he chaired the General Council of Mines.

 Death

 Combes died in Paris in 1872 and left a son and two daughters.
 One of his daughters married the chemist Charles Friedel.
 He was buried with his wife, Louise Pauline.
 Pierre Antoine Combes (1831–72) shares the same grave.

 Awards

 He was given a number of honours.
-By degree on 16 August 1860, Combes achieved the rank of Commander in France's Legion of Honour awards system.
+By decree on 16 August 1860, Combes achieved the rank of Commander in France's Legion of Honour awards system.
 In 1868, he was awarded the Italian Commander of the Order of St. Maurice and Lazarus and he was made a Commander of the Order of Leopold of Belgium.